May 1, 2020

 - We have suspended all international business travel for employees and have cancelled our upcoming Billtrust Summit.

 - Employee domestic travel has been dramatically curtailed, and we have directed our team to limit physical contact and conduct meetings and events virtually, even within our offices.

 - Employees who can work from home have been encouraged to do so.
-Our team has been educated on the symptoms of COVID-19 and instructed to take any signs of illness seriously and seek medical attention.
+Our team has been educated on the symptoms of Coronavirus (COVID-19) and instructed to take any signs of illness seriously and seek medical attention.